UniversalDependencies/docs/_pal/feat/Animacy.md

 udver: '2'
 ---

 This feature takes the following values: Anim, Hum, Inan, Nhum.

+For Middle Persian, they have been facultatively annotated based on the semantic interpretation.
+In Zoroastrianism, many things like rivers or stars are or can be seen as animate.
+In case of doubt, animacy has not been indicated.

+Animacy does not appear to have any grammatical relevance in Middle Persian.

 ### <a name='Anim'>`Anim`: explanation of the value
+Animate is used for supernatural beings or unspecified general terms such as _gyānwar_ "living being".

 ### <a name='Hum'>`Hum`: explanation of the value
+Human is used for common nouns referring to humans as well as collectives such as _kār_ "people".

 ### <a name='Inan'>`Inan`: explanation of the value
+Inanimate is used for words denoting everything but living beings such as _sang_ "stone" or _dānišn_ "knowledge".

 ### <a name='Nhum'>`Nhum`: explanation of the value

-#### Example
-Some examples of the feature and its use.
+Non-human is used for animals but not for plants.

 <!-- Interlanguage links updated Út 30. června 2026, 10:58:42 CEST -->